9812u49823juhre/Great/Open-Source-Plugin-Tutorial.md

 handle remainder => sub {
 ```

-You can _handle_ different pieces of the query, but the most common is **remainder**, which refers to the _remainder_ of the query (everything but the triggers).
+You can _handle_ different pieces of the query, but the most common is the **remainder** of it, which refers to the rest of the query (everything but the triggers).
 For example, if the query was _chars test string_, the trigger would be _chars_ and so the remainder would be _test string_.

-The right side of the assignment (=>) is a function, denoted by the sub {} construction.
+The right side of the statement (after the =>) is a function, denoted by the sub {} construction.

 ```perl
 handle remainder => sub {